-Hover over your profile image in the top right-hand corner of the screen.
-A drop-down menu appears.
-Click on "Account."
+3. Hover over your profile image in the top right-hand corner of the screen.
+A drop-down menu will appear.

-A new screen pops up letting you know that your membership has been canceled and gives you a final date for when you'll no longer be able to stream shows and movies.
+7. A new screen will let you know that your membership has been canceled and will show a final date for when you'll no longer be able to stream shows and movies.

 Reasons to consider keeping your membership

-This streaming service might be losing classic hits that it's showcased for a while, but there are still plenty of other movies and programs to keep you entertained for hours.
-One of the biggest reasons to stay is because Netflix has some excellent originals that you won't find anywhere else - the most notable one being the Duffer Brothers' Stranger Things.
+While Netflix may lose some content it's showcased for years, there are still plenty of movies and series to keep you entertained for hours.
+One of the biggest reasons to stay is Netflix's catalog of originals that you won't find anywhere else — such as Stranger Things, Bridgerton, Squid Game, and The Witcher.

 If you just canceled your Netflix account and you're looking for another way to enjoy your favorite content, check out some of the streaming deals below.
 Some of these sites even have streaming service free trials that'll let you explore massive entertainment libraries for a limited time at no cost to you.